jcugnoni-heig/RailTrackModellingToolbox/README.md

 ## What does it contain ?

-This toolbox is composed of four finites elements models and one semi-analytical model:
+This toolbox is composed of four finite element models and one semi-analytical model:

 1. The *PadStiffness* Model
 2. The *Semi-Analytical* Model